zenml-io/zenml/docs/book/component-gallery/experiment-trackers/neptune.md

 ### Additional configuration

-You can pass a set of tags to the neptune run by using the NeptuneExperimentTrackerSettings class like in the example
+You can pass a set of tags to the Neptune run by using the `NeptuneExperimentTrackerSettings` class, like in the example
 below:

 ```python